Ask Dr. Wilbur

 The Doctor Responds:

 Dave, the Champ is a delight to fly, and an excellent, honest trainer that will make you a competent pilot.
-I started in one (50 years ago), and have always had a soft spot for them.
+I started in one (almost 60 years ago), and have always had a soft spot for them.
 You need to check the list of Sport Pilot Eligible certified aircraft on the EAA website -- not all Champs qualify.
-I know the classic 7AC (circa 1946) does; not sure about the 7BCM.
+I know the classic 7AC (circa 1946) does; other Champ models may not.

 I prefer the Champ over the Cub because the wing fuel tank moves the CG back, so you solo it from the front seat (with the Cub, fuel tank is on the firewall, so you have to solo from the back to keep the CG in the envelope -- which leaves you with no forward visibility whatever).